I teach researchers and educators how to use drawings in their professional work.

 After all, the curiosity, close observation, recording, and critical thinking required for drawing should seem quite familiar to any scientist or science teacher.

 “Sounds neat, but I’m not an artist.”

-Everyone can sketch, even you.
 It could be argued that humans are actually born knowing how to draw.
 Our ability to draw goes back even further.
 Archaeological records indicate that drawing was the first visual representation method.